speedx77/music-roulette/README.md

   4. improve speed of background color change? speed of liked song change?
   5. other mp3 player skins
   6. EE for replay song
+  7. perhaps have search be a native function on player page instead of redirect

   --------DONE-----